As restaurants continue to adapt to the ever-evolving demands of diners, new and often unexpected food trends are changing the way we eat.

 The Factors That Make Ghost Kitchens Possible

 Of course, dark kitchens, virtual kitchens, virtual restaurants, and ghost kitchens would not be possible without several technological and social factors.
 As diners continue to crave meals that can be delivered directly to their door, the importance of data-driven technologies becomes even more important.
-How these these factors will continue to shape the existence of ghost kitchens into the future remains to be seen.
+How these factors will continue to shape the existence of ghost kitchens into the future remains to be seen.